peaceiris/hugo-theme-iris/README.md

 - Google Analytics
 - Open Graph Protocol, OGP Images
 - Table of Contents
-- [MathJax]: Beautiful math in all browsers.
+- [MathJaX]: Beautiful math in all browsers.
 - [mermaid]: Generation of diagram and flowchart from text in a similar manner as markdown.
 - [reveal.js]: Writing slides using Markdown.